How to Avoid a Marijuana Possession Charge

 Under the constitution, you have the right to remain silent and request an attorney.
 Law enforcement does not have the right to do an unlawful search and seizure of your vehicle or your home.
 The police officer may conduct a search of your person if they believe you may have a weapon that may harm them.
 Anything they find during that search is legally obtained.
 They may search your car if they believe you have said something or acted in a way that indicated you have a controlled substance or weapon hidden in your vehicle.

 You have the right to have a criminal defense attorney present during questioning and represent you in court.
-One of the most important steps you can take after being arrested for possession of marijuana is to hire an experienced criminal defense attorney.
+One of the most important steps you can take after being arrested for possession of marijuana is to hire an Collin County criminal defense attorney.
 You need an attorney with the skills to fight to protect your rights and seek a successful outcome in your case.
 You want a tenacious lawyer from Rosenthal Kalabus & Therrian who will listen to your story and fight aggressively to protect your rights.
 Call our office today at (972) 369-0577 for your free, confidential consultation.